diagrams/diagrams-doc/manual/diagrams-manual.rst

 .. container:: warning

-   The default `Any` query and the bounding function are quite different, and may give unrelated results.
-The bounding function is an approximation used to be able to place diagrams next to one another; the `Any` query is a more accurate record of which points are enclosed by the diagram.
+   The default `Any` query and the envelope are quite different, and may give unrelated results.
+The envelope is an approximation used to be able to place diagrams next to one another; the `Any` query is a more accurate record of which points are enclosed by the diagram.
 (Using the query in order to position